• Skip to primary navigation

 vintage bed with headboard and foot board

-This is the vintage Waterfall headboard and footboard I bought at my favorite junk shop.
-I don’t remember how much I paid for it but it was probably around $20-$30.
-Waterfall furniture which features a lot of rounded edges, tops, and corners was made in the 1930's and 40's.
-My husband's family still has a Waterfall bedroom suite.
+I bought This vintage Waterfall headboard and footboard at my favorite junk shop.
+I don’t remember how much I paid for it, but it was probably around $20-$30.
+Waterfall furniture, which features many rounded edges, tops, and corners, was made in the 1930s and 40s.
+My husband’s family still has a Waterfall bedroom suite.

 This project took a lot of work but the JTS and I muddled through it.
 It was our first time to make a bench using a headboard and footboard and we learned a lot along the way.
 I even had problems with the paint color.
 The first plan was a no-go.
 The bench did turn out great!